AndreaAnge/angular-json-editor/README.md

 ## Features
 1. Checkbox selection - user can select/check any tree node.
 Child nodes are coupled with parent meaning if all child nodes are selected,   parent node will be selected as well.
 2. Remove selected nodes - after nodes are marked/checked (for deletion), user can click REMOVE button to remove nodes from tree.

+## To Do
+1. Validate against schema.
+3. Provide (at least 70%) unit test coverage.
+2. Provide better design/styling.